U.S. swaps watchdog seeks rule tweaks to ease burden for small users

-WASHINGTON, Nov 3 (Reuters) - The U.S. Commodity Futures Trading Commission on Monday proposed minor rule changes to ease the regulatory burden for smaller derivative market users, who have broad support in Congress.

-A day before the mid-term U.S. elections, the CFTC’s new chairman Tim Massad proposed the changes so that farmers and energy firms, the original users of derivative markets, do not get unduly burdened by a raft of new rules introduced after the credit crisis.
+A day before the midterm U.S. elections, the CFTC’s new chairman, Tim Massad, proposed the changes so that farmers and energy firms, the original users of derivative markets, did not get unduly burdened by a raft of new rules introduced after the credit crisis.

 “What we’re trying to do is simply make sure the rules don’t have unintended consequences for commercial companies, for farmers, for ranchers ... who had nothing to do with the crisis,” Massad told reporters after a CFTC meeting that was open to the public.